ledestin/student_education/README.md

     % rake spec

-Or on a Linux server:
+Or if you're on a Linux server:

     % xvfb-run rake spec